spion/howdoi-node/README.md

 Programming, server administration, system administration, general PC/Mac questions, math, even music  all stackexchange sites supported.

-Example:
+Inspired by the original [howdoi](https://github.com/gleitz/howdoi)

+Smaller, more full-featured, packed with extra options and not limited to code.

+# Usage

     % howdoi learn to play bach
     What a great question!
 I am currently working my way through the second book, so I have more specific opinions about that.
 Of those I've learnt from the first book, I found the following to be less tricky:

     The C major prelude, of course.
 Curtis is right about the difficulty of the fugue, however.